pmq20/node-packer/node/README.md

 _(Where "node-vx.y.z.tar.gz" is the name of the file you have downloaded)_

-Additionally, Current and LTS releases (not Nightlies) have GPG signed copies of SHASUM256.txt files available as SHASUM256.txt.asc.
-You can use `gpg` to verify that the file has not been tampered with.
+Additionally, Current and LTS releases (not Nightlies) have the GPG detached signature of SHASUMS256.txt available as SHASUMS256.txt.sig.
+You can use `gpg` to verify that SHASUMS256.txt has not been tampered with.

-To verify a SHASUM256.txt.asc, you will first need to import all of the GPG keys of individuals authorized to create releases.
+To verify SHASUMS256.txt has not been altered, you will first need to import all of the GPG keys of individuals authorized to create releases.
 They are listed at the bottom of this README under [Release Team](#release-team).
 Use a command such as this to import the keys: